emma-mcgee/dynamic-treatment-strategies/README.md

 This repository contains materials for the course "Let’s get personal: Defining and estimating effects of dynamic treatment strategies using real-world data"

-Authors: Emma E. McGee, Rienna Russo
+Authors: Emma McGee, Lucia Petito, Rienna Russo